 Scoliosis is measured in degrees by a measurement known as a Cobb angle.

-Any measurement under 10 degree is not considered to be scoliosis.
+Any measurement under 10 degrees is not considered to be scoliosis.

-- Mild scoliosis – if the Cobb angle is 10 degree to 24 degree
+- Mild scoliosis – if the Cobb angle is 10 degree to 24 degrees

 COBB ANGLE MEASUREMENT:

 Cobb Angle is measured by identifying the most tilted vertebra at the top of the curve and the most tilted vertebra at the bottom of the curve.
 A line is drawn from the upper edge of the vertebra at the top and the second line from the lower edge of the vertebra at the bottom of the curve.
 Where the lines cross is the Cobb angle.
 There is a standard error of 5 degrees, therefore changes below 5 degrees are not significant.
 The Cobb angle is the universal standard to diagnose scoliosis and to assess whether a curvature has stabilized or is getting worse.

 THE TRUNK CAN BE DIVIDED INTO THREE SEGMENTS:

 In a healthy person, these three segments can represented by rectangles.
 These segments are stacked vertically on top of each other.
 In the case of scoliosis, these three segments are wedge shape and are shifted against each other.